ALICE!

 10. "He's Back (The Man Behind the Mask)" (3:50)

 This was the big Alice comeback album.
 The disc shuns all the recent experimental stuff going for a more straight forward hard rock/heavy metal sound.
 His comeback was big and this album sold well.
 Alice was once again filling up the big stadiums with bands like Vinnie Vincent Invasion and Frehley's Comet opening for him.
-"Give It Up" is a catchy party rocker, "Simple Disobedience" is a cool anthem of teenage rebellion, "Teenage Frankenstein" is an excellent commercial heavy metal number, "He's Back (The Man Behind the Mask)" is the theme song from the movie of the same name and is the worst song on the disc.
+"Give It Up" is a catchy party rocker, "Simple Disobedience" is a cool anthem of teenage rebellion, "Teenage Frankenstein" is an excellent commercial heavy metal number, "He's Back (The Man Behind the Mask)" is the theme song from the movie Friday the 13th Part VI: Jason Lives and is the worst song on the disc.
 Despite the cover art, this album is no where near as dark or controversial as the 1970's Alice.
 The song writing and even the lyrics are more of the pop metal variety.
 This particular CD is available everywhere relatively cheap.
 I picked up this copy for $6.99 new.
 Thought I'd better snag it before it becomes yet another CD to disappear into the "rare and out of print" category.

 Around this same time Alice Cooper did some guest vocals on Twisted Sister s song "Be Chrool To Your Scuel."